 Harm prevention and beneficence: Key (ordoliberal 2.0) safety and security criteria include the technological robustness of AI systems, the prevention of the malicious use of technologies, the reliability and reproducibility of research methods and applications, the availability of fallback plans and safe exits, and the consideration of unknown risks and unintended consequences (i.e., built-in “security by design”).
 Similarly, one of the authors of this paper has stressed the risk of unintended consequences and spillovers in a world full of poly-crises, in which many central political and economic nodes are connected through their use of AI models (Küsters, 2022).
 From an ordoliberal (2.0) point of view, new safety and security features and standards, mandatory auditing conducted by independent data auditors, and third-party certification and licensing are needed.
 Besides these negative duties (i.e., doing no harm), ordoliberals also discuss positive duties, that is, how (AI) technologies and markets can do good.
-Some ordoliberals such as Wilhelm Röpke and Alexander Rüstow argue that (digital) markets and technologies must be embedded in a higher, meta-economic order – “beyond supply and demand” – and that they are a means to an end (the end in itself is the so-called “vital situation”) (Gregg, 2010; Lenel, 1986).
+Some ordoliberals such as Wilhelm Röpke and Alexander Rüstow argue that (digital) markets and technologies must be embedded in a higher, meta-economic order – “beyond supply and demand” – and that they are a means to an end (the end in itself is the so-called “vital situation,” i.e. an ordoliberal ideal where economic and technological systems are subordinated to human flourishing) (Gregg, 2010; Lenel, 1986).
 Consequently, markets and (AI) technologies must be designed to serve society, not vice versa (Wörsdörfer, 2013).

 Non-discrimination and freedom of privileges: For Eucken and other ordoliberals, equality before the law and the fight against all forms of lobbyism, rent-seeking, and special interest groups are particularly important.
 In an AI context, this would imply preventing all forms of discrimination, manipulation (e.g., via chatbots and deepfakes), negative profiling, and the minimization of algorithmic biases.
 Achieving these goals requires high-quality and representative data and fairness, equality, and inclusiveness in both the impact and design of LLMs.
 Special protection is needed for the most vulnerable and marginalized groups in society, such as small children, ethnic minorities, and immigrants.
-From an ordoliberal (2.0) perspective, ensuring “platform neutrality” – which goes above “net neutrality” – is also essential.
+From an ordoliberal (2.0) perspective, ensuring “platform neutrality,” which goes above “net neutrality,” is also essential.
+While net neutrality prevents discrimination in data transmission (e.g., throttling video streams), platform neutrality addresses market-based rules for digital gatekeepers (e.g., app stores, search engines, social media) to ensure fair competition and non-discriminatory access for third-party services.

 Fairness and justice: Fairness and justice play a significant role within ordoliberalism.
 Eucken and others highlight the importance of tackling social injustices, addressing the “social question,” and preventing “working poor.”
 They also emphasize the importance of fair rules, institutions, and procedures and “justice of the starting conditions” (i.e., equal opportunities).
 Following Leslie (Leslie, 2019), there are (at least) four categories of AI-related fairness: data, design, outcome, and implementation fairness (Alvarez et al., 2024).
 Besides, open innovation (i.e., public data repositories and data trusts), accessibility (i.e., equal access to technologies), inclusion and participation, and especially market fairness are essential from an ordoliberal (2.0) standpoint.
 Market fairness implies having fair, competitive practices and policies that enable small and medium-sized enterprises to compete with large firms.
 Such policies should (ideally) reduce the socio-economic risks of AI platforms and data infrastructure monopolies and remove unfair competitive advantages (i.e., prevent exclusionary and discriminatory business practices such as gatekeeping, self-preferencing, copycat appropriations, tying and bundling, predatory pricing, “killer acquisitions,” etc.) (Wörsdörfer, 2021, 2024a).